GA-BEWD-2014/BEWD-2014/11_Lab_Session/exercises/README.md

 ###App Description

-The City times needs an app and has hired BEWDiful students to build it.
+The City Times needs an app and has hired BEWDiful students to build it.
 They want to enter the 21st century and move their print newspaper online.

 You will build Rewsly during lesson 11 & 12.